When I first bought my chest freezer to convert to a keezer, the biggest and most overwhelming problem I had was the temperature control.

 Using the maximum control on the freezer, the ink bird kicks on a couple of times an hour for about 2-4 minutes a time.

-I like to keep the keezer as full as possible, that helps keep everything cool and keeps it from kicking on more.
+I like to keep the keezer as full as possible, which helps keep everything cool and keeps it from kicking on more.

 Honestly, I wouldn’t have a working kegerator/keezer without the ink bird.
 That’s because it’s so easy to use, it literally takes longer to open the box than it does to program and put the probe inside the unit.